OpenLMIS/openlmis-deployment/provision/README.md

 `docker-machine create --driver generic --generic-ip-address=*.*.*.* --generic-ssh-key ~/.ssh/id_rsa --generic-ssh-user ubuntu name1`

-Note: the --driver flag has support for AWS.
+**Note**: the --driver flag has support for AWS.
 But the intention to explicitly **_not_** use it is to make sure this provision guide could apply to any host machine, not just AWS hosted machines.

-The --generic-ip-address flag needs to be followed by the ip the ec2 instance ip.
+The --generic-ip-address flag needs to be followed by the ip of ec2 instance.

-The --generic-ssh-key flag needs to be followed by your private key, whose public key pair should have already been added in step 2.
+The --generic-ssh-key flag needs to be followed private key, whose public key pair should have already been added in step 2.

 The --generic-ssh-user flag needs to be followed by the user name, in the case of Ubuntu EC2 instances, the default user name is ubuntu.